+DOE seeks comment on three specific issues related to process loads:

+DOE recognizes that not all building categories or building types are equally represented in CBECS data.
+Additionally, energy use can vary widely within the same building category or type.
+Therefore, DOE requests additional comment on the treatment of process loads for building categories that are under-represented in CBECS, or where energy use varies widely.
+DOE also seeks comment on what parameters to use when determining that a building is under-represented in CBECS.

+In addition, DOE recognizes that buildings with high process loads must increase the capability of their HVAC systems beyond what the building would require absent the building’s process-related mission.
+Therefore, DOE seeks further comment on whether and how to account for the increment of supplemental HVAC required to condition buildings with high process loads.

+DOE understands that agencies may not be uniformly equipped to submeter their process loads for the purposes of calculating their required fossil fuel reduction.
+Therefore, DOE requests comment on the degree to which agencies presently submeter process loads.

 Concerning plug loads, GTI suggested that the additional variability in plug loads is a legitimate issue, but suggested that it is an issue that can be addressed by a good engineering analysis during the design phase.
 (GTI, No. 22 at p.
 12) EEI stated that the methodology must treat plug loads the same for purposes of both the baseline and the proposed design.
 (EEI, No. 7 Public Meeting Transcript, at p.
 33-35)

 Plug loads are included in the building types reported by the CBECS and RECS databases.
 In addition, they generally do not dominate the building energy profiles like some process loads, and it is easier to achieve plug load reductions through the use of ENERGY STAR and other energy efficient products than it is to reduce process loads.
-As a result, DOE has decided that plug loads will continue to be included in the baseline and will be subject to the fossil fuel reduction requirements.
+As a result, DOE preliminarily has decided that plug loads would continue to be included in the baseline and would be subject to the fossil fuel reduction requirements.

 4. Differentiate Between Fossil Fuels